 BIOL 5195 Disease Ecology

 Disease ecology is an interdisciplinary field that bridges concepts from fields including population ecology, community ecology, landscape ecology, and evolutionary biology.
 This course provides an introduction to the study of infectious diseases with an emphasis on theoretical, experimental, and quantitative approaches.
 The course will integrate studies of infectious diseases from across disciplines including human epidemiology, veterinary medicine, wildlife epidemiology, plant pathology, parasitology, and ecology.
-Principles of Biology II (Bio 2970) required, Introduction to Ecology (Bio 381) recommended, or permission of instructor.

 Credit 4 units.
 A&S IQ: NSM Art: NSM BU: SCI